janm31415/skiwi/README.md

 converts Scheme source code to assembly, which is then translated to machine code and executed immediately.

-I was inspired/have mainly used the following sources for building this compiler:
+I was inspired/have mainly used the following sources when working on this compiler:

 [An incremental approach to compiler construction, Abdulaziz ghuloum.](http://scheme2006.cs.uchicago.edu/11-ghuloum.pdf)